 11.10 North to Georgia in search of Fall Foliage

 This trip started out as a hunt for Fall Colors in Florida.
-Turns out, there are none except green.
+Turns out, there were none except green.
 Warm weather and sufficient water kept the trees in leaf and the colors hidden.
-So, if the colors won’t come to us, we are going to F. D. Roosevelt state park in Georgia where there should be some color.
+So, if the colors won’t come to us, we are going to F. D. Roosevelt state park on Pine Mountain in Georgia where, we were told by people we met under the Stephen Foster carillon, there would be some color.

-11.11 Touring F. C. Roosevelt State Park and Little White House near Warm Springs, GA
+11.11 Touring F. D. Roosevelt State Park and Little White House near Warm Springs, GA

 We woke to a very bright, sunny day in the state park Roosevelt visited, loved and adopted.
-Our morning started with a brisk walk to the lake near our campsite.
+Our morning started with a brisk walk to Lake Delano near our campsite.
 The still water and fall color trees made for some very satisfying photographs.

 11.12 Warm Springs to Three Rivers State Park

-We camped where Florida meets the southwest corner of Georgia, the Chattahoochee and Flint rivers converge to form Lake Seminole and the Apalachicola River.
-The park was severely damaged when In October 2018, Hurricane Michael changed the state park and its forest forever.
+We reluctantly left the beautiful FDR State Park, but the temperature was headed down to 27 degrees that night, and we were afraid that our pipes, as we, would freeze.
+We headed back to Florida and camped where Florida meets the southwest corner of Georgia; the Chattahoochee and Flint rivers converge to form Lake Seminole and the Apalachicola River.
+The park was severely damaged when in October 2018, Hurricane Michael changed the state park and its forest forever.
 Trees were turned into kindling, large areas were cleared completely and much of the cover growth was destroyed.

 Recovery is well underway.
 Logging has removed the dead trees, chipping is ongoing to remove the damaged smaller wood while nature is regrowing the land with patience and care.

-The campground is functioning completely, including power and water sufficient to keep Winnie from freezing in the cold Northern winds that drove the temperature to near freezing.
-It is so cold Joan missed her usual sunrise pictures, deciding, instead to remain under several blankets for a while longer before facing the sunshine and beauty with her camera.
+The campground was functioning completely, including power and water sufficient to keep Winnie from freezing in the cold Northern winds that drove the temperature to near freezing.
+It was so cold that Joan missed her usual sunrise pictures, deciding instead to remain under several blankets for a while longer before facing the sunshine and beauty with her camera.

-Click Here to follow our travels: May to August 2019, Travel to southwest US, northwest US, back to Austin, and home
+Click Here to read about our previous travels: May to August 2019, To southwest US, northwest US, back to Austin, and home